KENKEN0803/croned-twitcasting-recorder-mp4/README.md

       ```

     - **Windows:** You can download an executable from the ffmpeg website (https://ffmpeg.org/download.html) or use a package manager like Chocolatey to install it.

+        Executable files must be registered with PATH.

 ---

 ### **Installation**
 * **Executables**
-  Executables can be found on [release page](https://github.com/kenken0803kr/croned-twitcasting-recorder-mp4/releases).
+  Executables can be found on [release page](https://github.com/KENKEN0803/croned-twitcasting-recorder-mp4/releases).
 * **Build from source**
   Ensure that [golang is installed](https://golang.org/doc/install) on your system.
   ```Bash